 If you know that you’ve granted access to another app but don’t see it listed in either of the above two locations, there’s one more place to look.

-3. Here, you’ll find apps that have access to Apple Music, your music and video activity, and your media library.
+- You’ll find apps that have access to your media and music library and activity.
 Move the toggles to disable access to any apps you like.

 On Mac